-go.to/ 1983 1984 1986 1987 1988 1989 1992 1993 1995 1999 2000 2004 2008
+go.to/ 1983 1984 1985 1986 1987 1988 1989 1991

 1983

 At the beginning of 1983 it was Agnetha's turn to record a solo album.
 The LP entitled "Wrap Your Arms Around Me" was recorded during the first three months of 1983.
 Björn, Benny and Tim Rice started writing musical together in January 1983.
-On 23 January 1983 Agnetha gave an interview to the newspaper "Dagens Nyheter" where she said that ABBA had split up.
+On January 23rd, 1983 Agnetha gave an interview to the newspaper "Dagens Nyheter" where she said that ABBA had split up.
 The article and Agnetha's words became a big sensation all over the world.
 Agnetha was the first ABBA member who said to the press that the ABBA era is over.

-Under Attack - more single releases
+Under Attack - more releases

 Even if Agnetha stated in the newspaper that ABBA did not exist any more it was not officially confirmed and the group's new single "Under Attack" was released in Sweden on February 21st, 1983.
 The single did not make the Swedish hit chart though.